 Aider tmux session

-Create a new terminal using Ctrl+b followed by c.
-Create a directory for your application, then create a virtual environment with Aider installed in it.
+Create a new tmux window if you have not already, Ctrl+b followed by c.
+Switch to this window.
+Now, using the instructions below, create a directory for your application then create a virtual environment with Aider installed in it.

 mkdir -p ~/Aider/malware